ehrpg/qstar/docs/character.md

 > Experience is gained throughout a character's adventuring career.

 Experience (XP) is gained due to noteable achievements or story completions.
-XP *may* provide a character with XP, usually 1 at a time.
+XP usually is only given out one at a time.
+The GM can decide to give out more for completing a longer adventure though.

 XP improves the maximum values of your currencies.
 This does not necessarily make your character stronger, but make the character more resourceful and